romainsacchi/carculator/docs/modeling.rst

 are inter-/extrapolated **linearly**.

 With **carculator online**:

-Simply drag the desired years from the left frame to the right frame.
+In the Scope section, simply drag the desired years from the left frame to the right frame.

 With **carculator**:

 After creating ``array``, which is a `DataArray` object from the library ``xarray``, it is possible to use the `.interp()` method, like so::